srijan9999/dapp/README.md

-# DApp Sample using Hardhat on Windows with Visual Studio Code
+# DApp using Hardhat on Windows with Visual Studio Code

 This is a basic example of creating a decentralized application (DApp) using Hardhat on Windows with Visual Studio Code.